jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 If you need to associate resources to users, one suggestion is to create a namespace per user and set `KERNEL_NAMESPACE = KERNEL_USERNAME` on the client (see [Kernel Environment Variables](../users/kernel-envs.md)).
 ```

-Although **not recommended**, installations requiring everything in the same namespace - Enterprise Gateway and all its kernels - can do so by setting env `EG_SHARED_NAMESPACE` to `True` (or by setting the helm chart value `kernel.shareGatewayNamespace` to `true`).
+Although **not recommended**, installations requiring everything in the same namespace - Enterprise Gateway and all its kernels - can do so by setting the helm chart value `kernel.shareGatewayNamespace` to `true` - which is then set into the `EG_SHARED_NAMESPACE` env.
 When set, all kernels will run in the Enterprise Gateway namespace, essentially eliminating all aspects of isolation between kernel instances (and resources).

 ### Role-Based Access Control (RBAC)